 Training a team?
 Contact us for a quote.

 The DELTA New Department Leaders Institute is an intermediate-level, instructor-led program designed for new department chairs.
 By the end of this program, participants will have the knowledge and tools to positively launch and navigate their role as department chairs.

-This program takes place in three (3), four-hour-long sessions, for a total of 12 hours of instruction.
+This program takes place in three (3) sessions, over two days, for a total of 12 hours of instruction.
 The program will offer opportunities for participants to interact with facilitators and each other, with ample time dedicated to breakout activities and discussion.

 How You Will Benefit

 • You will gain the knowledge and tools needed to lead a successful, thriving department.